Royal Longford Rifle Militia: Irish Rebellion

 The Kilkenny Militia had arrived at Castlebar the day before, and with the cadre of the 6th Foot, some of the 6th Dragoon Guards, and detachments from some yeomanry and fencible regiments, Hutchinson had about 1700 men, backed by four 6-pounders and a howitzer of the Royal Irish Artillery (RIA).
 However, the force drawn from more than 10 units had no cohesion, the militia were exhausted, and Hutchinson had made the mistake of concentrating within striking distance of the enemy.
 There were two routes to Castlebar from the French camp at Ballina: Humbert made a feint along the lower road, which was patrolled, but actually advanced along the other, which was considered impracticable.
-He attacked early on 27 August with 1000 veteran French troops and 3000 rebels armed with French weapons.
+He attacked early on 27 August with 1,000 French troops and 3,000 rebels armed with French weapons.
 The Kilkenny Militia were in the first line on a ridge with Granard and his four companies of Royal Longford Militia in a valley to their left rear.
 Humbert attacked in column, and was driven back three times by the guns manned by the RIA and the Kilkennys.
 He then deployed his men into line, but the inexperienced Kilkenny Militia opened fire at too long a range and with Humbert's line rapidly extending to outflank them, they attempted to retire.
 To do this under fire was beyond the troops' capabilities, and the whole line gave way, exposing the gunners to being overrun, and fleeing past the Longfords behind the ridge.
 The Earl of Granard kept most of the Longfords in hand and with a few of the Kilkennys and fencibles who rallied to them, he managed to retire in reasonable order, firing volleys to cover the retreat of the force.
 Threatened with being enveloped, Granard retired to Castlebar Bridge in the town where, with the assistance of a gun manned by the RIA, he managed to hold on for about half an hour.
 However, the force that had retired into Castlebar was in complete confusion behind him and failed to rally there.
 Under crossfire from the houses across the bridge, all of the gunners were shot down and although Granard's men repulsed the first attempt by French Hussars to cross the bridge, their infantry came on and engaged in hand-to-hand fighting on the bridge while other parties waded across the river on either side.
 Granard retired, forming a rearguard for the broken army, which was fleeing across the countryside, giving rise to the battle's nickname, the 'Castlebar Races'.
 Granard and the remnants of the RLM reached Tuam the following morning All the army's baggage and cannons in Castlebar, and the regimental paymasters' chests, fell into the hands of the enemy.
 The RLM's losses totalled 55 ORs killed and four officers and 125 ORs captured, many of them wounded.
 Some 53 of the captured men may have entered French service in an attempt to save their lives, but were hanged or shot after being captured by government forces later in the campaign.